ethan-stone/maple/docs/system-design/README.md

 ## Technology Choices

-- Supabase as primary DB
+- Supabase as primary DB and embeddings
 - Clerk for authentication
 - NextJS for application
-- TailwindCSS for styling
 - SST for non-thirdparty infra